natyusha/ShokoRelay.bundle/README.md

 - Run in a terminal `collection-posters.py` to set Plex collection posters to user provided ones or Shoko's.
   - Any Posters in the "PostersFolder" must have the same name as their respective collection in Plex.
   - The following characters must be stripped from the filenames: \ / : * ? " < > |
-  - The accepted file extensions are: jpg / jpeg / png / tbn
+  - The accepted file extensions are: bmp / gif / jpe / jpeg / jpg / png / tbn / tif / tiff / webp
 - Append the argument "clean" `collection-posters.py clean` if you want to remove old collection posters instead.
   - This works by deleting everything but the newest custom poster for all collections.
 </details>